 Esther approached the bridge with her hands in her pockets and her head tucked into her scarf.
-Ahead of her she saw a man wearing a t-shirt and jeans clutching the top of the rail watching the road below.
-She gasped as he lifted one leg and tried to climb over the barrier.
-He turned and looked in her direction then stopped.
-She dropped her stare to the pavement, and when she reached him she looked up, “Are you okay?” she said.
+Ahead of her, she saw a man wearing a T-shirt and jeans clutching the top of the rail and watching the road below.
+She gasped, realising what he was about to do, as he lifted one leg and tried to climb over the barrier.
+As if sensing her alarm, the man hesitated and glanced in her direction.
+Esther quickly dropped her stare to the pavement, but when she reached him she couldn’t help looking up at him.

 The man mumbled something.

-She heard him chuckle to himself, and he shook his head.
+He chuckled to himself and shook his head.

-“To think I picked a time when no one would be here to see me.”
+“To think I tried to pick a time when no one would be here to see me.”

-Esther gave a weak smile.
+Esther smiled weakly.
 She noticed sweat patches around the armpits of his shirt.
-“Sorry to interrupt,” she said.
+“Sorry to interrupt.”

 “It doesn’t matter.”

-A gust appeared making Esther turn her face as pellets of water blew against her.
-She thought she heard the man say something but couldn’t tell through the noise of the wind.
-The sound of voices made her turn; three people on the other end of the bridge were walking towards them laughing.
-She turned back to the man and saw that he was getting onto the other side of the barrier.
-Esther moved towards him while speaking calmly, “Okay, don’t tell me.”
-She smiled knowing he wasn’t looking but hoped it showed through her voice.
-She crossed her arms and looked over the rail to see a car pass underneath the bridge scattering the water on the road.
-“Whatever you can’t find here I promise you that you won’t find it down there.”
+A gust of wind swept past, making Esther shield her face as pellets of water blew against her.
+She thought she heard the man say something else but couldn’t tell over the noise of the wind.
+The sound of voices made her turn; a boy wearing a beanie and a girl with her hood up were at the other end of the bridge and walking towards them, laughing.
+She turned back to the man and saw that he was lowering himself onto the other side of the barrier.
+Esther moved towards him, speaking calmly.

-“Are you really going to jump off?” the girl shouted.
+Esther turned to face the noise.
+The boy wearing a beanie had his hands shaped like a megaphone over his mouth.
+Beside him, the girl shouted, “Are you really going to jump?”
 She was holding the drawstrings of her hood and pulled them tighter.

 Esther saw her grinning.
 “If you’re not going to help then please go.”
-She turned back around, and the boy in the beanie shouted again for the man to jump.
+She returned her attention to the man, and the boy shouted again for the man to jump.

 “Don’t listen,” Esther said.
-She leaned over the edge watching him and thought he resembled a grief-stricken sculpture.
+She leaned over the edge and watched him.
+He resembled a grief-stricken sculpture.
 She wanted him to move or say something, but he did neither.

 “Are you going to jump or what?” the girl shouted.